pellcorp/Simple-AF-Wiki/docs/cart/firmware_flashing.md

 ## Flashing the recommended firmware

 The Cartographer3d Survey-Touch has its own firmware developed by the Cartographer3d developers, and it is important to make sure the Cartographer3d is on the latest supported firmware to function properly with the Simple AF firmware installed on the printer.
 Below are the steps to help you flash your Cartographer to the recommended firmware version. ***Head all warnings because the Simple AF developers will not be responsible for damages to your hardware.***

 ## Verify your Cable

-You must make sure that the cable you are using is pinned correctly.
-For both flat pack and right angle carto's the default cable that comes with your carto might not be pinned correctly.
+Ensure the cable you are using is pinned correctly.
+For both flat-pack and right-angle cartographers the default cable that comes with your probe may not be pinned correctly.

 ![image](assets/images/carto_connector.png)

-!!! warn
+!!!
+Warning

     The right angle and flat pack pin out is different to using a low profile carto, so the image above **does not apply** to low profile cartographers!

-!!! warn

-    You **must** not use the firmware.cartographer3d.com, it will not flash the proper version of `CARTOGRAPHER K1 5.1.0` firmware for the K1.
+    You **must** not use the firmware.cartographer3d.com, it will not flash the proper version of the `CARTOGRAPHER K1 5.1.0` firmware for the K1 and K1 Max.

-    The reason this cannot be done on K1, seems to be some incompatibility with pyserial and MIPS, and issue for this has been opened
+    There is an incompatibility with pyserial and MIPS preventing you from being able to do this from the printer.
+An issue for this has been opened with
     <https://github.com/Arksine/katapult/issues/137>

 ## Flashing the Cartographer